Teichlab/tracer/README.md

-# tracer
+# TraCeR
-TraCeR - reconstruction of T cell receptor sequences from single-cell RNAseq data
+TraCeR - reconstruction of T cell receptor sequences from single-cell RNAseq data.

+This will be the readme for TraCeR once it's finished.